Deeds of variation

 Deeds of Variation (changing a Will after death)

-• Adding someone as a beneficiary who has been excluded from the Will
+– Adding someone who was excluded from the Will as a beneficiary.

 Changing the distribution of an estate